U.S. Route 20 in New York: Early designations

-Several parts of the former Cherry Valley and Rensselaer and Columbia Turnpikes were included in the new route system.
+Several parts of the former Cherry Valley and Rensselaer and Columbia turnpikes were included in the new route system.
 East of the Hudson River, the Rensselaer and Columbia Turnpike became part of Route 1 from Schodack Center to Rensselaer and part of Route 21 from Nassau east to the Massachusetts state line.
 West of Albany, the Cherry Valley Turnpike was designated as part of Route 9 from Cazenovia to Bouckville and as part of Route 8 from there to a point south of Oriskany Falls.
 Another section, from Bridgewater to East Winfield, was included in Route 23.
 In 1912, the segment of the turnpike between Sharon and Sharon Springs became part of the new Route 38-a.

 Farther west, Route 6 and Route 18 were assigned in 1908 to two major east–west roads connecting Buffalo to Albany and the Pennsylvania state line, respectively.
 West of modern-day Utica, Route 6 followed the old Genesee Road, a highway that passed through Auburn, Geneva, Avon, and Batavia on its way to Buffalo.
 The easternmost leg of Route 6 in Guilderland and Albany used a portion of the Cherry Valley Turnpike.
 Route 18, meanwhile, utilized a series of highways that ran either along or slightly inland from Lake Erie.
 All of Route 18 and most of Route 6—including all of the route west of Auburn—later became part of the Yellowstone Trail, an early cross-country auto trail established in 1912.
 East of Albany, the trail utilized the old Rensselaer and Columbia Turnpike.

 On March 1, 1921, the legislature redefined the legislative route system, altering or removing several routes and adding others.
-Routes 6 and 18 were left virtually unchanged, as was the portion of Route 1 north of Schodack Center.
+Routes 6 and Route 18 were left virtually unchanged, as was the portion of Route 1 north of Schodack Center.
 Route 21, however, was altered to follow modern NY 66 between Averill Park and East Nassau.
 In the Central New York Region, Route 38-a was redesignated as Route 39 and extended west along the Cherry Valley Turnpike to meet Route 8 near Oriskany Falls.
 From Bridgewater to Oriskany Falls, Route 39 overlapped with Route 23.
 The legislative route system remained New York's primary route numbering system until the mid-1920s.